 Incidentally, the original connection to Lower Austria was never lost.
 In fact, the building only ceased to be the home of the provincial parliament in the late 1990s (the parliament still owns the building).

 (Part of the front entrance portal)

 First, the bad news.

-Palais Niederösterreich is not normally open to the public.
-It’s a private event location and partly occupied by the Austrian Federal Ministry for Europe, Integration and Foreign Affairs
+Palais Niederösterreich is not normally fully open to the public.
+It’s a private event location and partly occupied by the Austrian Federal Ministry for Europe, Integration and Foreign Affairs.

 All three events give you a chance to see several of the historical rooms, and accompanying tours get you into, for example, that remarkable renaissance chamber.

 The palais also houses Kunstraum Niederoesterreich, which puts on a handful of exhibitions in a wing of the palais each year (with free entry).

 The palais is easy to reach.
 Herrengasse starts at one end of the Hofburg palace, so you’re probably passing it as you view the central sights.
 But if you want to travel direct: